srd424/magix/Readme.md

 # Next steps

--   More tests for builder: Inspect cache more carefully.
-For example, what happens when the links are broken?
 -   Nix expression and replacement test helpers.
 -   Property-based testing (e.g., generate arbitrary directives or even scripts).
 -   Python, make it happen.